 Each team should clearly tag the luggage that contains these extra items.
 The luggage that contains the donation items will be emptied and returned to the team prior to their departure if needed.
 Consider using soft sided bags that can then be nested together when empty for the return travel.
-If for packing purposes, some of the 'give away' items need to be packed into personal luggage, they should be in a garbage bag or Ziploc bag that can easily and quickly be removed to be taken with the other things to the warehouse.
+If for packing purposes, some of the 'give away' items need to be packed into personal luggage, they should be in a garbage bag or Ziploc bag that can easily and quickly be removed to be added to the donation table at the guesthouse.